-Welcome to JFCY’s Legal Wiki which provides information about the legal rights of children and youth in Ontario; this information is also available in Publication format.
+Welcome to JFCY’s Legal Wiki which provides information about the legal rights of children and youth in Ontario.
+Click here to download this information from our Publications page.
 Please contact us if you have any questions or trouble finding the information that you seek.
 You should speak to a lawyer for legal advice since laws often change.

 Discrimination is when someone or a group of persons is treated unfairly or unequally.
 Harassment is a type of discrimination and involves someone saying or doing things to offend or humiliate someone else.
 The law does not protect from discrimination in all situations; for example, the law does not usually protect someone from discrimination in their personal relationships with friends or family.

 *Comic gives Human Rights overview, more in text below.

 When does the law protect someone from discrimination?

 The Ontario Human Rights Code (“the Code”) is the law that sets out when someone is protected from discrimination in Ontario.